 Monitoring of the hydrochemical conditions in the Barents Sea will contribute to improving knowledge about the state and variability of the marine ecosystem.
-The possibilities to carry out research in the field of marine chemistry during joint scientific surveys in the Barents Sea and exchange the results will be discussed during March meeting 2018.
+It was agreed to continue exchanging results of chemistry analysis of water samples utilizing national institutes.

 15. Russian-Norwegian Fisheries Science Symposia